shoaibur/Tutorials/interview-prep/amazon-leadership-principles.md

 ### i.
 Team/time management (positive and negative)
 1) Tell me about a time when you were not able to meet a time commitment.
 What prevented you from meeting it?
 What was the outcome and what did you learn from it?
+* Current role - two duties.
 2) Describe a long-term project you managed.
 How did you keep everything moving along in a timely manner?
-* PhD project -- set goals for next 6 months -- review progress with committee members -- change as needed -- hire interns for followup exps.
+* PhD project -- set goals for next 6 months -- review progress with committee members -- change as needed -- hire interns for followup experiments.
 3) Give me an example of a time when you set a goal and were able to meet or achieve it.
 * Get PhD before 2020 -- motivated password 201x -- PhD 12/19 -- need to publish.
-* GitHub -- no 3 consecutive days until finishing DSA nanodegree.
+* GitHub -- no 3 consecutive days until finishing DSA nano-degree.

 ### ii.
 Adaptation
 4) Tell me about a time you had to quickly adjust your work priorities to meet changing demands.
+* Meeting stakeholders, 4 sections, I was working on 3rd section but started working on 1st section to meet stakeholders’ demand.
 * Cultural shift from BD to US.
 * From school to industry -- daily standup, sprint, so couldn't be a freelancer.
 * WFH during the pandemic.

 ### iii.
 Team / decision
 5) An example when you had to push back to HQ or challenged a decision.
+* Current role - Fully-automated vs. semi-automated (with involvement of subject level experts)
 6) Tell me about the toughest decision you have had to make in the past six months.
+* Career: Facebook perception research position vs. looking for a software development (never regret like before, EE vs. CS)
+* Personal: Family - stop communication with a person
 7) Tell me about a decision that you regret.
+* EEE vs. CS

 ### iv.
 Team/leadership
 8) What did you do when you needed to motivate a group of individuals?
 * Social work (scholarship, free education), PhD + Lead prayer + Religious scholar
 9) Tell me about a time you stepped up into a leadership role.
-* Math Olympiad, led family, captained cricket team
+* Math Olympiad, led family during a crisis, , captained cricket team

 ### v.
 Team / communication and negotiation
 10) Do you collaborate well?